 Studies show that we remember images more than anything else.
 If you hear a piece of information, you’ll only remember about 10% of it three days later.
 But if you pair a picture with that info?
 You’ll be able to remember closer to 65%.
 What better reason than that to include images in your content marketing?!
 Just make sure they’re high resolution and easy to open on any device … otherwise people will definitely remember your marketing, but not for good reasons!

 Sure, it may seem painfully obvious now, but you’d be surprised just how many marketing pieces go out with spelling errors, broken links, or blurry pictures.
 We’re all human and we all make mistakes, but that’s just one more reason to make sure many pairs of eyes read through your content marketing before it goes out.
 Typos and incorrect information can hurt your credibility, and if readers start doubting your ability to create good marketing materials, it’s a good bet that they’ll also start doubting the product you want them to buy!

-Ready to kickstart your marketing strategy and apply these content marketing tips to inspire trust with your own audience?
+Apply these content marketing tips to inspire trust with your own audience!
 From email automation to customized landing pages, Sendlane has all tools you need to make sure you awesome message gets heard.
 Start your free trial today!

 Latest posts by Caitlin Haines (see all)